One master's degree can lead you down many different paths

 - What are the most important elements to you in a course of study?
 Working method?
 Flexibility?
 The social environment?
 Number of class hours?
 What has worked best for you so far?

-Some graduate programs are similar to each other in their structure.
+Some master's degree programs are similar to each other in their structure.
 You will typically have the opportunity to create your own profile through your options along the way.
 It could be project-oriented courses, projects and your master's thesis.
 There are opportunities to challenge yourself, try new things and get practical experience.
 See how you can start your career while you're studying.